 - Do not drive under the influence of drugs or alcohol.

 - Pay attention to weather conditions and road hazards and adjust your driving accordingly.

 - If you are feeling sleepy, stop your vehicle in a safe area and rest before continuing your drive.

 No matter how safe you drive, fatal accidents can still occur.
 When they do, you will need an attorney to fight for your rights and help you recover the compensation you deserve from those responsible for your tragedy.
-The Law Office of Hilda L. Sibrian, P.C. can assist you with your personal injury or wrongful death claim today.
+The Law Offices of Hilda Sibrian can assist you with your personal injury or wrongful death claim today.
 Call 713-863-1515.